 As a responsible publisher, Taylor & Francis has taken the decision to safeguard the integrity of our peer review by removing the ‘Preferred reviewers’ function from our ScholarOne Manuscripts and Editorial Manager sites.
 This means that during the author submission process, contributors are no longer asked to suggest the names and contact details of possible reviewers.
 See here for more information on this.

 Editors have a responsibility to ensure that they and their journals are following the latest guidance on maintaining peer review integrity.
 To that end, editors should follow the points below.

 Journals should also be clear if they operate a triage process.
-This is where submissions that are out of scope or otherwise inappropriate may be rejected or returned to the author without external peer review.
+This is where submissions that are out of scope or otherwise inappropriate may be rejected or returned to the author without independent peer review.